AusClimateService/npcp/reports/phase1/phase1_report.md

   and then added back in after the bias correction has been applied in order to ensure that the bias correction does not substantially alter the model simulated trend.
   This option was applied for the temperature data in the projection assessment task (described below).

-> Question: There is also "an optional sample size limit (default = 50) that can be selected to prevent the code being run on data with too few values,
-> as well as checks for diversity of values in the histograms."
-> Does the size limit refer to the number of values in an individual bin?
-> What happens if there are bins with less than 50 values in them?
-> What are the checks for diversity of values?

 ### 2.3.
 QDC